Practical work experience: overview

 - Then log the number of days within the practical work experience tab of your training file.
 Use the ‘add practical work experience’ button to do this.

 If you are unable to gain 450 days practical work experience during your training agreement period, then the agreement will need to be extended.
-You will also need to let us know.
+You will need to speak to your QPRT, Counsellor or Principal.

 Tips for updating your training file